alexandre-touret/alexandre-touret.github.io/content/posts/observability-from-zero-to-hero.md

 Finally, you can directly browse it through Grafana to integrate all of these metrics into your dashboards 🎉.

 ## Conclusion
+I endeavored to provide you with a comprehensive overview of what an OPS professional could anticipate while investigating an issue and the corresponding topics that require attention.
 As you probably figured out, we only applied just a bunch of configuration sets.
 One of the key merits of these tools lies in their non-intrusiveness within the code itself.
 To cut long story short: it is not a big deal!